atlassian-arm/docker-atlassian-bitbucket-server/README.md

    The protocol via which bitbucket is accessed.

-   In certain cloud environments (specifically Kubernetes, Heroku and Cloud Foundry), will be superseded by the value of the `X-Forwarded-Proto` request header if sent by a ingress or load balancer.
+   In certain cloud environments (specifically Kubernetes, Heroku and Cloud Foundry), this setting will be superseded by the value of the `X-Forwarded-Proto` request header if sent by a ingress or load balancer.
    See `SERVER_FORWARD_HEADERS_STRATEGY` below to alter this behaviour.